Saturday, February 25, 2023

 18. Callava, José.
 Manifiesto sobre las tropelias y bejaciones que cometió el Gobernador Americano de Panzacola Andres Jackson, contra la persona y representacion del Comisario de la España … J. Callava, nombrado para la entrega de la Florida occidental à los Estados-Unidos de América.
 Cuba, n.p, 1821

-Salvador Guerra & Josefa Mera
+Salvador Guerra & Josefa Mena

 Name: Salvador Guerra